chaseruskin/orbit/docs/src/topic/dst.md

 end entity;
 ```

-Since the current IP requires both code segments, then traditionally your EDA tool would complain to you and be unable to resolve which `and_gate` to be used where.
+Since the current ip requires both code segments, then traditionally your EDA tool would complain to you and be unable to resolve which `and_gate` to be used where.
 It then falls on the developer to rename one of the entities where it is defined and everywhere it is referenced, which introduces additional overhead in time and possibilities for errors.
 This problem is solved with DST.

 ### Walkthrough

-We present an example project-level IP dependency tree.
+We present an example project-level ip dependency tree.
 ```
 final-project
 ├─ lab3